 The earliest hill forts lie in the south-eastern Urnfield group.
 The Piliny culture represents the earliest Urnfield culture in central Europe, if we ignore earlier cremation burials from the Vatya and Hatvan cultures.
 The Piliny tradition survived the expansion of the Tumulus culture as a continuation into the EBA of the Ottomány and Hatvan cultures in the Pannonian Basin.
 There are open-land and high-altitude settlements surrounded by ditches and ramparts, with large settlement agglomerations forming in both upland and lowland sites, and serving apparently as administrative and economic centres.
 Notable are its swords of Riegsee-Ragály type with elaborated ornamented hilts and pommels, also appearing to the north in Lusatian areas (Marková and Ilon 2013).

 The ritual becomes homogenised ca. 1100 BC (Hallstatt A2) with the urn burial in southern Germany.
-The urn is placed in the grave together with other clay vessels.
+The urn is placed in the grave together with other clay vessels (Figure 61).
 Most graves are of adult men, described as chieftains, warrior elites equipped with swords (both flange-hilted and solid-hilted), spears, and armour (helmet, breastplate, greave, shield).
 The wealthiest ones contain larger weapons (swords and spearheads), bronze drinking vessels, wagon parts, or high-quality bronze and gold ornaments.
 Female graves show rich ornaments and dress fittings, and are generally less richly furnished.
 The size of the graves and urns reflect the age and sex differences.
 Hundreds of hoards show the continuity of this tradition from the Tumulus culture to the Urnfield culture (Jockenhövel 2013).

 Urns contain not just burnt human bones, but also burnt animal bones.
 While personal ornaments passed through the fire of the pyre, tools—knives and razors—and other bronze goods were added to the bodily remains after cremation.
 The first metal vessels and armour (helmets, corslets, greaves) date from this period, suggesting a peak in the production and use of bronze objects.
 The sun-bird-boat (Sonnenvogelbark) identified on sword grips, greaves, diadems, belt-plates, and bronze vessels, is a prevalent religious motif that expands into the Nordic Bronze Age (Jiráň, Salaš, and Krenn-Leeb 2013).